-Memorial Day weekend travel: A survival guide
+Tips for beating travel hassles over Memorial Day weekend

-With Seattle-area traffic as bad as it is on normal days, and many people expected to start their summer with a Memorial Day trip, you might as well plan for rough traffic this holiday weekend.
+With Seattle-area traffic twice as bad as it is on normal days, and many people expected to start their summer season with a Memorial Day trip, travelers should plan for rough traffic this holiday weekend.

 Despite rising gas prices, AAA recently projected that about 43 million Americans will travel this weekend, an increase of 3.5% compared to last year.
 Of those, the vast majority will drive, according to AAA’s report.